ohbm/osr2020/formats.md

 ## Prerecorded and live talks

 To smooth the flow of a virtual conference, we would like to prerecord Lightning and Demo talks.
 Recording can be done via a tool of your choosing, and we will provide tips and recommendations to maximise the impact of your talk.
-We are aiming for your recording to include contain both an image of yourself and your slides.
-We are finalising details of this process and will share more information or requirements with yuo as soon as they are available.
+We are aiming for your recording to contain both an image of yourself and your slides.
+We are finalising details of this process and will share more information or requirements with you as soon as they are available.

 ## Keynote <img style="float: left;" src="../img/nounproj-key.png" alt="keynote" width="5%" hspace="20">